YangletLiu/Tensor_Layer_Neural_Networks/readme.md

 # Spectral Tensor Neural Netowrks with Parallel Implementations
-1. A tensor neural network with parallel implementation.
-On FashionMNIST, MNIST and CIFAR-10 datasets.
+1. A spectral tensor neural network with parallel implementation.
+On MNIST, FashionMNIST and CIFAR-10 datasets.

 2. To verify the performance, we compare with several neural networks, including `matrix-fully-connected`,`autoencoder` and `CNN`